The Weekend Murders

 The Weekend Murders (Concerto per pistola solista, also known as The Story of a Crime) is a 1970 Italian giallo film directed by Michele Lupo.
 It starred Ida Galli, Beryl Cunningham, Anna Moffo and Orchidea De Santis.

 Plot

 A family goes to a British estate to hear the reading of a will and while there they are murdered one by one, beginning with the butler.
-The murders are investigated by a Scotland Yard detective, played by Lance Percival, and a local Police Sergeant, played by Gastone Moschin.
+The murders are investigated by a Scotland Yard detective and a local Police Sergeant.